Installing Gnat and an Ada Environment

 recommended compiler (ie gnat) and the recommended environments, which are:

-- Gnatbench: An Eclipse plugin
+- Gnatbench: An Eclipse plugin (not tested)

 - Command Line - using a windows or linux command window or using

 to connect to rucs, with an editor (eg vim) to create your file and with

 Information on using these systems can be found

 - A free self-installing Windows executable is available at

 - Support for other OS's is also available at this site.
 Instructions for them